Skyffox/Advent-of-Code/README.md

 I try not to use any libraries to make things short or predefined algorithms and just stick to what native Python provides.

+From 2025 and onward there were only 12 days.

 ## Stars Achieved
 ```
      01 02 03 04 05 06 07 08 09 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25